Highly available SQLite cluster with embedded NATS JetStream.

 - Change Data Capture (CDC)

-- Execute Cross-Database queries (without ATTACH DATABASE)
+- Execute cross-database queries without

 - Open Source